 For NPR's annual Weekend In Washington in the fall of 2015, I had a long chat with Daily Show host Trevor Noah about his life in South Africa, how he got into comedy, and what he wants for his high-profile job.
 You can hear the whole thing.

 I've also interviewed artists and entertainers and authors -- working with Smithsonian Associates alone has put me on stage with Shonda Rhimes, B.J.
-Novak, Connie Britton, and Joe and Anthony Russo (the day before their Captain America: Civil War officially opened).
+Novak, Connie Britton, Mark and Jay Duplass, and Joe and Anthony Russo (the day before their Captain America: Civil War officially opened).
 You can hear some of my discussion with the Russos as part of an episode of Pop Culture Happy Hour.

 I've interviewed Ron Howard for the Richmond Forum in Richmond, Virginia, as well as Lauren Graham and Gabourey Sidibe on the launch of their books of essays.

-I also talk to authors for the PEN/Faulkner Reading Series at the Folger Shakespeare Library.
+I’ve also talked to authors for the PEN/Faulkner Reading Series at the Folger Shakespeare Library.
 You can hear my conversations with Allan Gurganus and Elizabeth Strout and with Tom Perrotta and Maria Semple; I also spoke to Jane Smiley last fall about her epic Hundred Years Trilogy.
-I've done events at Kramerbooks in Washington around the publication of Slaughterhouse 90210 by Maris Kreizman and The Caped Crusade by (my friend) Glen Weldon.
+I've done events at bookstores in Washington around the publication of Vacationland by John Hodgman, Everyone’s An Aliebn When Ur A Aliebn Too by Jonny Sun, Party Of One by Dave Holmes, Slaughterhouse 90210 by Maris Kreizman and The Caped Crusade by (my friend) Glen Weldon.
 And in the summer of 2015, at an event put on by Sixth & I and Politics and Prose, I had the great fortune to talk to one of the most influential authors of my youth and lots of other people's youth as well: Judy Blume -- video of that entire conversation is available.